 (Sininvalid @sinsinvalid, social media post excerpt, October 2021)1

-To respond to this critical issue, Thriving in Place (TIP) is conducting a city-wide survey to understand the technology barriers and needs of San Francisco residents with disabilities and older adults (ages 60+) during the COVID-19 pandemic and beyond.
+To respond to this critical issue, Thriving in Place (TIP) conducted a city-wide survey to understand the technology barriers and needs of San Francisco residents with disabilities and older adults (ages 60+) during the COVID-19 pandemic.

-Results of this survey will be shared with the Department of Disability and Aging Services (DAS) and the Mayor's Office on Disability (MOD) to help inform the City's strategy for expanding access to technology resources and solutions needed in order to bridge the digital divide.
+Results of this survey will be shared with the Department of Disability and Aging Services (DAS) and the Mayor's Office on Disability (MOD) to help inform the City's strategy for bridging the digital divide and increasing the accessibility of digital programs and services.

-Community Advisory Coalition: The needs assessment is driven by a 14-member Community Advisory Coalition composed of a diverse group of Deaf and Disabled community members, non-profit disability and aging cultural workers, veteran and unhoused community advocates, and transition-age youth.
-The coalition oversees an inclusive process for seeking input and feedback from the community.
+In the spirit of "Nothing About Us, Without Us" this needs assessment was guided by a 14-member Community Advisory Coalition composed of a diverse group of Deaf and Disabled community members, non-profit disability and aging cultural workers, veteran and unhoused community advocates, and transition-age youth.